twalker-codes/twalker-codes/README.md

 ## Hi there 👋

 <hr>
-Tom Walker, a senior software developer with 15+ years of helping companies deliver SaaS products to market.
-My primary focus has been on mentoring developers to enhance their coding skills, particularly within the .NET stack.
+Tom Walker, a senior .NET developer with 15 years of experience building mobile and web applications that power SaaS products.
+I love mentoring developers, helping them level up their coding skills, especially in the .NET ecosystem.
+Also, if you're a Star Wars fan, we’re already on the same team! :rocket:

 ---